-Who was the best NBA player in history, six feet tall or less?
+Who is the best NBA player in history, 5-10 or less?

 To think a 5-3 inch player could even play in the NBA is remarkable.
 Not only play in the NBA, but on top of that be a starter and one of the most effective guards in the NBA for several years.
 Who got the most out of his height or lack thereof?
 A thirteen year pro, Bogues finished in the top four or better in assists in five season and ranks 17th in NBA history in total assists.
 One of the quickest NBA players ever, he also finished in the top ten in steals three separate seasons.